58bits/cb/README.md

 Here's the problem.

-Couchbases's `driver.connect` expects the open Couchbase connection (`cb`) to be wrapped in a callback which includes whatever mechanism the server is going to respond to (http listener etc.), keeping the connection open all the while the server is running.
+Couchbases' `driver.connect` expects the open Couchbase connection (`cb`) to be wrapped in a callback which includes whatever mechanism the server is going to respond to (http listener etc.), keeping the connection open all the while the server is running.

 I created `connection.js` as a generic way to open the connection, and then execute the listeners, or in the case if Supertest - the tests.

 The regular http server listener works fine.
 However, from inside `/test/01-api.js`, unless there is some 'work' that occurs before the connection method is called, `driver.connect` in `connection.js` silently fails.

 I've placed three dummy describe('Array',... tests above the connection(function(err, cb) setup for the api test.
-If the dummy tests are removed, nothing runs.
+If the dummy tests are remove.
+Nothing runs.
 Nada - no console output or warnings.

 What's happening here?
 Am I doing this wrong?